Welcome to the Artist Toolbox

 Who are we?

-Prague Fringe is now in its 17th year and takes place in the Malá Strana (little quarter) district.
-A beautiful district below the castle running along the Vltava river.
+Prague Fringe is now in its 21st year and takes place in the Malá Strana (Little Quarter) district of Prague.
+A beautiful area below the castle running along the Vltava river.
 All our venues are within easy walking distance of each other.

 Who are the Festival Assistants?

-All of the Front of House and Street Team staff are non-paid volunteers, many of them have flown themselves to Prague to assist us on the festival because they are interested in theatre, they get free entry to all shows, but it will never be to the detriment of your ticket sales.
+All of the Front of House team are volunteers, many of them have flown themselves to Prague to assist us with the festival because they are interested in theatre and festival management.
+They get free entry to all shows, but it will never be to the detriment of your ticket sales.

 Please treat these volunteers with respect and remember they are responsible for adhering to Fringe regulations to help the whole event run smoothly.